 If you have been in Ghana and been following the news, you have certainly chanced on or heard the name Kennedy Agyapong.
-Honourable Kennedy Agyapong, popularly known as Ken is one of the Ghanaian politicians and businessmen who need no introduction.
-Honorable Ken Agyapong, Member of Parliament for Assin Central, is known for his uncanny controversy and his boldness in regard to many national issues.
+Honourable Kennedy Agyapong, popularly known as Ken, is one of the Ghanaian politicians and businessmen who need no introduction.
+Honorable Ken Agyapong, Member of Parliament for Assin Central, is known for his uncanny controversy and boldness regarding many national issues.
 Recently he has made waves with the topic of ‘fake pastors’ in Ghana.
 Ken has been very opened about his life and how he became the man he is today.
 From the many interviews he gave, we bring you in this article five (5) things every young African can learn from the life of Honourable Kennedy Agyapong.

 1. Change your Mindset About Life

-Still, on the mindset, Hon Kennedy Agyapong knows and understands that life cannot be smooth and nobody should expect life to be like that.
-When he came back from the US and his party lost the 1992 election in Ghana, Ken’s businesses also collapsed and he went from owning seven taxis to driving one himself.
+Still, on the mindset, Hon Kennedy Agyapong knows and understands that life cannot be smooth, and nobody should expect life to be like that.
+When he came back from the US, and his party lost the 1992 election in Ghana, Ken’s businesses also collapsed, and he went from owning seven taxis to driving one himself.

 2. Let Your Character Make You Stand Out.